-In South Carolina, as elsewhere, higher education equates to increased earnings with each level of attainment, as illustrated in Table 4.
-Persons with a high school diploma earn on average 33 percent more than those who do not finish high school.
-Going to college will increase average incomes by 22 percent over those who do not attend.
+In South Carolina, as elsewhere, higher education equates to increased earnings with each level of attainment, as illustrated in Table 4-Median Annual Earnings in South Carolina.
+In 2005 and again in 2010, persons with a high school diploma earned on average 38 percent more than those who do not finish high school.
+Going to college increased average incomes by 22 percent over those who do not attend.
 And each step above some college also will result in higher incomes, on average.

-TABLE 4 MEDIAN ANNUAL EARNINGS IN SOUTH CAROLINA BY EDUCATIONAL ATTAINMENT, 2005

-Education Attainment Level Income % Increase By Education Level

-< High School Graduate \$17,510

-High School Graduate 23,315 33

-Some College/Associates Degree 28,527 22

-Bachelor's Degree 39,635 39

-Graduate or professional degree49,58125Source: U. S. Census, 2005 American Community Survey.
+TABLE 4 MEDIAN ANNUAL EARNINGS IN SOUTH CAROLINA BY EDUCATIONAL ATTAINMENT Education Attainment Level Income Income % Increase By Education Level 2012 % Increase By Education Level < High School Graduate \$17,510 \$18,102 High School Graduate 23,315 33 \$25,704 42 Some College/Associates Degree 28,527 22 \$31,143 21 Bachelor's Degree 39,635 39 \$43,365 39 Graduate or professional degree 49,581 25 \$54,018 25 Source: U. S. Census, 2005 A American Community Survey are more likely to have jobs that do not offer health insurance, and that means less access to health care.

-Recent studies also establish

-a correlation between education, income and health.
-The government report, Health, United States, 1998, found that each increase in income and education has a perceptible impact on health.
+Recent studies also establish correlation а between education, income health.
+The and government report, Health, United States, 1998, found that each increase income and education has a perceptible impact on health.

 The near poor are, on average, healthier than those living in poverty; middle-income people are healthier than the near poor; and people with high incomes tend to be the healthiest.
-People with less education and less money are more likely to have jobs that do not offer health insurance, and that means less access to health care.
+People with less education and less money